thiagogbarbosa/digital-food-menu-api/README.md

-# Digital Food Menu API
+# Digital Food Menu API - Gorilla Mux

 A digital food menu API that provides real-time menu information for a restaurant.
 This API allows users to view the restaurant's menu items based on the current time, specific weekdays, or get the complete menu regardless of the day.